Occipital Neuralgia and Multiple Sclerosis

 Step 5: Consider minimally invasive trigeminal ablation

 Minimally invasive trigeminal ablation is a treatment option for managing occipital neuralgia and multiple sclerosis flare.
-It involves using radio-wave probes or small doses of toxins to precisely target the trigeminal nerve root, which is known to be a common cause of these conditions.
+It involves using radio-wave probes or small doses of toxins to precisely target the trigeminal nerve root.
+Which is known to be a common cause of these conditions.
 The benefits of this approach are that it does not require surgery and can provide precise visual guidance for targeting specific nerve distributions.
 Medication and steroid injections may also be used to help calm down overactive nerves in order to improve symptoms.

 Step 6: Consider medications to manage symptoms